 If you do not know who you are producing a blog article, Instagram post, tweet, or video for, how will you know what to put in it to get the best response possible?
 Studying your audience, the consumer groups most likely to buy your products or services, and those eager for the type of information or entertainment you provide is an integral part of any business strategy.
 It is equally important when creating content.

-Identifying your audience depends primarily on the collection and analyzation of visitor and buyer demographic and geographic data.
+Identifying your audience depends primarily on the collection and analysis of visitor and buyer demographic and geographic data.
 Where do your fans come from, how old are they, and what are they most interested in?
 Use this information in your content marketing strategies to deliver the most effective formats and solutions.
-Consider using buyer personas to further segment your audience and create specific content for their needs and interests.
+Consider using buyer personas to segment your audience further and create specific content for their needs and interests.

 Choose the Most Effective Formats and Platforms

 Statistics may say that video is higher on the list of audience engagement then blog posts are these days, but that does not mean you should focus on it to the exclusion of all other content marketing types.
 Younger demographics use Instagram more than Facebook, but that does not mean you should ignore that the largest social media platform in the world.
-However true these statements are, they also do not mean that you should simply do all types of content and spread it out as much as possible without a plan.
+However, factual these statements are, they also do not mean that you should simply do all types of content and spread it out as much as possible without a plan.
 That wastes time and resources.